Health and Diet Information

 We do not take any problems that affect dogs lightly.
 We offer the information here that we learn on a daily basis through research that is ongoing all over the world that is dedicated to the health of dogs.
 We strive daily to produce, in a limited number, the best and healthiest puppies we can and offer them to qualified people and their families that are committed to and will also strive to keep them healthy.

 Information about dogs is everywhere, opinions are everywhere, and experts are everywhere, but always, always, always consider the source of the information before you adopt it as gospel.
 Most veterinarians do not raise dogs and have very little training in nutrition.
 They make money when your dog is sick.
 Don't get me wrong, there are some very good holistic veterinarians today that are into the health of your dog.
-Please seek them out.
+Holistic means "prevention" and traditional vet care means "treatment".
 Drug companies that produce vaccines, wormers, medications, etc. are actively selling their products to you in all forums.
 Research everything before you buy and give to your dog.
+DO NOT give your dog anything "Made in China".

 Causes for hip/joint dysplasia and what you can and cannot do when you get your new puppy:

 Genetics-- clinical findings say that only 20-25% of hip/joint dysplasia is genetic.
+In-breeding and line-breeding are the main culprits.
 Some research is now suggesting that it is completely environmental.
 Meaning that a dog develops these problems after birth due to the following;

 Diet-- All dogs need to eat their biological diet.
-Dogs are carnivores.
-This means raw meat, raw bones, vegetables, fruits and a quality dry kibble.
+This means raw meat, raw bones, vegetables, and fruits.
+A quality, grain free, dry kibble is acceptable in limited quantities.
 Your goal should be to mirror their natural diet in the wild.
+Recent studies find that feeding a raw diet, limiting vaccinations to just puppy shots (no yearly boosters) and preventing obesity, prevents and helps dogs with hip dysplasia more than anything.

 Overfeeding-- No Carbs, No Sugar, No Milk, No Grains, No Chocolate, No Grapes, No Raisins